U.S. House Democrats subpoena Pompeo for Ukraine documents

 Defence Secretary Mark Esper said on Friday the freeze in aid to Ukraine had no impact on U.S. national security.

 “At this point most of the money is out the door,” Esper told reporters.
-“And at no time or at any time has any delay in this money, this funding, affected U.S. national security.”

 Esper said the Pentagon would provide whatever information it could to Congress about the incident.
-Earlier this week, Democratic Senator Dick Durbin said he had asked the Pentagon’s inspector general - an internal watchdog - to investigate the hold.
-On Friday, the inspector general said it was reviewing Durbin’s request.
+On Friday, the Pentagon’s inspector general - an internal watchdog - said it was reviewing a request from Democratic Senator Dick Durbin to investigate the hold.

 Democratic leaders of two House committees asked the White House Office of Management and Budget on Friday for a long list of written details and documents by Oct.
 1 about the decision to withhold the aid, saying they were concerned the delay was an abuse of executive branch authority.